Although you can begin accepting payments within minutes of signing up for a Stripe account, you should perform the

 The items within this checklist apply whether you have an account through a connected website, simply use a Stripe plug-in, or developed a custom integration (yourself or through a developer).
-Refer to the development checklist for items to consider before taking your integration live (primarily for developers) and ensuring your website conforms to card network standards and best practices.
+There are also checklists for taking your integration live (primarily for developers) and ensuring your website conforms to card network standards and best practices.

 (Two-step authentication is also sometimes called “two-step verification” or “two factor authentication” or “2fa”, all of which refer to the same concept.)